Part I due by 11:59 p.m. on Thursday, February 13, 2025

 What should each of these calls return, based on what this function is supposed to do?

-to figure out what sum_squares([2, 5, 3])
+to figure out what mult([2, 5, 3])

 should return?

-Write a function count_bu(s)
+Write a function add_stars(s)

-This function is similar to the num_vowels
+This function is somewhat similar to the remove_spaces

 Don’t forget to test your functions using the approaches mentioned at the start of Problem 3.